 The designers at Confederate Motorcycles don’t mess around.
-Straddling the line between kinetic sculptures and mechanized, apocalyptic “horses”, their bikes are what Satan would ride if he had the balls.
-Case in point, the Confederate R131 Fighter.
-In-house milled Aircraft grade 6061 aluminum abounds, along with carbon fiber wheels and a carbon/ceramic/aluminum matrix compound for the brakes to hammer home that function dictates form.
-A huge 2.1-liter, thumping V-twin is used to push a mere 460 pounds in the Fighter, meaning it will undoubtedly pack a punch.
-With an extremely limited production run and pricing at just over $100k, we may want to start being nicer to the devil.
+Straddling the line between kinetic sculptures and mechanized, apocalyptic “horses”, their bikes are what Satan would ride — if he had the balls.
+Case in point: the Confederate R131 Fighter.
+In-house milled aircraft-grade 6061 aluminum abounds, along with carbon fiber wheels and a carbon/ceramic/aluminum matrix compound for the brakes to hammer home that function dictates form.
+A thumping 2.1-liter V-twin is used to push a mere 460 pounds in the Fighter, meaning it will undoubtedly pack a punch.
+With an extremely limited production run and pricing at just over $100,000, we may want to start being nicer to the devil.

 2002 Harley-Davidson VRSCA (V Rod)

 Harley-Davidson’s decision to buck 99 years of tradition and turn to liquid-cooled technology for the V-Rod was met with mixed reviews.
 Some embraced the forward thinking and extra grunt that rad’s afforded while others scowled and kept on keepin’ on.
 In our eyes, the V-Rod looks like a muscle-bound thug in a sharkskin suit, and it has the power to back it up.

 The Revolution engine was developed in conjunction with Porsche (another traditionally air-cooled aficionado) to develop a whopping 115 horsepower, enough to make it the most powerful H-D to date.
 Sadly it still polarizes the public and hasn’t enjoyed the success it deserves.
 Haters gonna hate.